-- Utilize the appropriate computing applications to produce professional documents, spreadsheets, presentations, databases, and webpages for effective communication (major content area). - Utilize operating system interfaces to manage computing resources effectively and securely. - Extract and synthesize information from available Internet resources using intelligent search and discrimination. - Define, explain, and demonstrate proper computing terminology usage in areas such as hardware, software, and communications to effectively interact with other computer users and to prepare for higher-level computer courses. - Extract and synthesize information from available Internet resources using intelligent search and discrimination. - Define, explain, and demonstrate proper computer terminology usage in areas such as hardware, software, and communications to effectively interact with other computer users and to prepare for higher-level computer courses. - Describe ethical issues involved in the use of computer technology.
+- Utilize the appropriate computing applications to produce professional documents, spreadsheets, presentations, databases, and webpages for effective communication (major content area). - Utilize operating system interfaces to manage computing resources effectively and securely. - Extract and synthesize information from available Internet resources using intelligent search and discrimination. - Define, explain, and demonstrate proper computing terminology usage in areas such as hardware, software, and communications to effectively interact with other computer users and to prepare for higher-level computer courses. - Describe ethical issues involved in the use of computer technology.